 A crucial part of any camping trip is planning and preparing what you need to bring.
-Of course, you need the essentials—things you need to live and survive on top of everything else you need to camp comfortably.
+Of course, you need the essentials—things you need to live and survive on top of everything else you need to camp comfortably such as a sleeping bag and sleeping pad.
 This includes ensuring you bring enough water camping for you and your group, which can be tricky to estimate.

-With that, let’s determine how much water you’ll need for your next camping trip.
+With that, let’s determine how much water you’ll need for your next camping trip, whether you’re car camping, roughing it in a tent or just going on a day hike.
 We’ll even throw in some tips and a video on how to purify your own water.

 Full hookups and water on site.

-First, if you are staying at a campground with full hookups, you will have water available and don’t need to worry about bringing as much.
+First, if you are staying at a campground with full hookups, you will have drinkable water available and don’t need to worry about bringing as much or have to conserve water.
 However, it is still a good idea to bring a small amount of water with you, just in case the spigot is turned off, or there is a problem with the water supply.

 Personally, we prefer to bring our own bottled water to drink and cook with, even when there is water available on site.
 This is because we need to become more familiar with the taste or quality of the water, and we would rather err on the side of caution.
-We will, however, use the campground’s water for showers and cleaning.
+We will, however, use the campground’s water for showers, cleaning, and washing dishes.

 However, not every campground has water hookups, and you may need to haul your water in.
 Let’s explore how much water you should bring in this case.